ealaney/IdentityLab/README.md

 ---

-NOTE: The DetectionLab warning bears repeating.
-This lab has not been hardened and runs with default vagrant credentials.
+**NOTE**: This lab is deliberately designed to be insecure.
+It has not been hardened and runs with default vagrant credentials.
+Its primary purpose is to provide visibility into each application, host, and resource.
 Please do not connect or bridge it to any networks you care about.
-This lab is deliberately designed to be insecure; the primary purpose of it is to provide visibility and introspection into each host.

 ## Acknowledgements

-IdentityLab stands on the shoulders of Chris Long's excellent DetectionLab project.
+Identity Lab incorporates Chris Long's excellent Detection Lab project.
+Detection Lab demonstrated how to automated the building of a Windows Domain Controller, a task that had previously seemed too massive to tackle.
+Once I cleared that hurdle, the rest of the path became clear.
 Read more about Detection Lab on the [project web site](https://detectionlab.network/) or on [GitHub](https://github.com/clong/DetectionLab) or on [Medium](https://medium.com/@clong/introducing-detection-lab-61db34bed6ae).
-By incorporating the DetectionLab project, IdentityLab is able to provide a Windows domain with security tools and consolidated system logging, enabling easier review of the impact of IAM products and procedures.
+By incorporating the Detection Lab project, Identity Lab is able to provide a Windows domain with security tools and consolidated system logging, enabling easier review of the impact of IAM products and procedures.

-IdentityLab also incorporates the [BadBlood](https://kalilinuxtutorials.com/badblood/) toolkit, making it possible to populate the Active Directory domain with test data.
+Identity Lab also incorporates the [BadBlood](https://kalilinuxtutorials.com/badblood/) toolkit, populating the lab's Active Directory domain with test data.
 This can aid in IAM experiments that target Active Directory and Windows.
-You can get more information on the [project web site](https://kalilinuxtutorials.com/badblood/) or on [GitHub](https://github.com/davidprowe/badblood). *Caution: BadBlood makes irrevocable changes to the AD domain against which it runs.*
+You can get more information on the [project web site](https://kalilinuxtutorials.com/badblood/) or on [GitHub](https://github.com/davidprowe/badblood). **Caution: BadBlood makes irrevocable changes to the AD domain against which it runs.**

 The sample applications are mostly from the [WSO2](https://wso2.com/) Sample Applications project.
 You can read more in the WSO2 [Tutorial](https://is.docs.wso2.com/en/5.10.0/learn/deploying-the-sample-app/) or check out the [GitHub repo](https://github.com/wso2/samples-is/).